nkrama-99/ECE243/README.md

 # ECE243
-Contains Projects done in Verilog
+Contains Projects done in Verilog for ECE243 - Computer Organization.